-Our school has appropriate safeguarding policies, procedures and responses for children who go missing from and are absent from education, particularly on repeat occasions.
+Our school has appropriate safeguarding policies, procedures and responses for children with unexplainable and/or persistent absences from education.
 We will always follow up with parents/carers, when pupils are absent from school.
 To support this, we will always request at least two up to date contact numbers.
 If we are unable to contact parents or carers and there are concerns around their absence a home visit will be carried out by the attendance officer and a member of the safeguarding team.
 If we are still unable to contact parents or carers and have cause for concern, then we may request a safe and well check be carried out by the police.

 Our school has an admission and attendance registers and all pupils are placed on both registers.
 Our school will inform the local authority of any pupil who has stopped attending altogether and who is going to be removed from the register.

-In response to the guidance in Keeping Children Safe in Education 2023, our school has:
+In response to the guidance in Keeping Children Safe in Education 2024, our school has:

-- staff who understand the links between attendance and safeguarding - staff who understand what to do when children do not attend regularly - appropriate policies, procedures and responses for pupils who go missing from education (particularly on repeat occasions) - procedures to inform the local authority when we plan to take pupils off-roll when they - a) leave school to be home educated - b) move away from the school's location - c) remain medically unfit beyond compulsory school age - d) are permanently excluded.
+- staff who understand the links between attendance and safeguarding - staff who understand what to do when children do not attend regularly - staff who know the signs and triggers for travelling to conflict zones, FGM and forced marriage - appropriate policies, procedures and responses for pupils with unexplainable and/or persistent absences from school - procedures to inform the local authority when we plan to take pupils off-roll when they - a) leave school to be home educated - b) move away from the school's location - c) remain medically unfit beyond compulsory school age - d) are permanently excluded.